2023 Solar Incentives Guide for Rohnert Park, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
-You may be eligible for various kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
-Categories of solar incentives include:
+Solar incentives are meant to encourage homeowners to switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+The incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of California and some by your specific utility company, county or municipality.
+Types of solar incentives might include:

 Best Regional Coverage